 History of the Schodack Islands

-Adopted from the Schodack Island State Park Master Plan
+The Schodack Island State Park Master Plan

-By Schodack Town Historian Diane L. Hutchinson
+By Schodack Town Historian

 The history of the Schodack Islands is closely related to the development of the southwestern part of the Town of Schodack and the changing uses of the Hudson River.
 Schodack Island State Park lies along the east shore of the Hudson River and includes three large and at least three smaller islands now joined into one land mass by Hudson River dredging spoil and attached at the north end to the mainland south of the Village of Castleton-on-Hudson.
 The original islands were Upper Schodack Island, Lower Schodack (Moesmans) Island and Houghtaling (Schutters) Island.
 The smaller islands were Mull’s Platt (Plaat in Dutch), Mull’s Island and Little Schodack Island.
 Only Little Schodack Island remains as a separate entity.
 The source of the following information, unless otherwise noted, is the Final Master Plan/Final Environmental Impact Statement for Schodack Island State Park, produced by the New York State Office of Parks, Recreation and Historic Preservation, August 1998.